← All diseases

 What you can do

-💉Get vaccinated — two doses provide lifelong protection
+💉Get vaccinated — two doses provide lifelong protection and vaccination is the most effective prevention

 Vaccine information